S T E V E N F. D A N S K Y

 Essays

 Steven F. Dansky began self-publishing in the mid-1960s, using a nonelectrical, hand-operated, Gestetner mimeograph machine.
 He cranked-out a bilingual community newsletter from his apartment at 170 East 2nd Street once occupied by the famous poet Allen Ginsberg.
-He distributed Peace/La Paz for 1˘ on the streets of New York City’s Lower Eastside.
-The mimeograph was called to action after the Stonewall Rebellion when he published a journal of poetry and essays titled, Faggotry, that attracted Jill Johnston wrote about in the Village Voice .
-In the early 1970s (along with John Knoebel and Kenneth Pitchford), he published Double-F: A Magazine of Effeminism, which historian Martin Duberman reviewed in The New York Times Magazine.
-In 2012, he will publishing as Christopher Street Press.
+He distributed Peace/La Paz for 1¢ on the streets of New York City’s Lower Eastside.
+The mimeograph was called to action after the Stonewall Rebellion when he published a journal of poetry and essays titled, Faggotry, that attracted Jill Johnston who wrote about it in the Village Voice.
+In the early 1970s (with John Knoebel and Kenneth Pitchford), he published Double-F: A Magazine of Effeminism, which historian Martin Duberman reviewed in The New York Times Magazine.
+In 2012, he launched Christopher Street Press.